- Find a Trail

-Shooting Star State Trail, currently 19 miles long, is an 8-foot-wide asphalt path from LeRoy (east) to Rose Creek (west).
+Shooting Star State Trail, which is over 24 miles long, is an 8-foot-wide asphalt path from Nicolville (east) to Le Roy (west).
 It follows an unused railroad bed on Milwaukee Road, which once stretched from the Midwest through the Rocky Mountains.

-The eastern end of the trail begins in LeRoy, just 0.25 mile beyond Lake Louise State Park.
+The eastern end of the trail begins in Le Roy, just 0.25 mile beyond Lake Louise State Park.
 The trail winds through open meadows and hardwood groves before emerging onto the agricultural fields to the west.
 The trail then skirts both the Mower County Natural and Scenic Area and the Shooting Star Prairie Scientific and Natural Area as it heads west through the communities of Taopi and Adams and, finally, to the western trailhead at Rose Creek.

 Midway between Adams and Rose Creek, a memorial in the form of a Norwegian church has been erected as a rest stop in honor of Margie Meier, a staunch supporter of the trail.
 The scenic trail includes bike racks and rest benches in key places along the route.

 After the church, the trail continues north and then west until reaching its northern terminus in Nicolville.